-Seahawks place DT Bryan Mone on COVID-19 reserve list, CB Tre Flowers on Injured Reserve
+Seahawks place DT Bryan Mone on COVID-19 reserve list, CB Tre Flowers on injured reserve

-The Seahawks’ standing as the only NFL team to not have a player on the NFL’s Reserve/COVID-19 list came to an end Saturday when they placed defensive tackle Bryan Mone on the list.
+The Seahawks’ standing as the only NFL team to not have a player on the NFL’s reserve/COVID-19 list came to an end Saturday when they placed defensive tackle Bryan Mone on the list.

-Mone is also on Injured Reserve with a high ankle sprain suffered in a loss at Buffalo.
-Going on the Reserve/COVID-19 list means Mone either tested positive or was deemed to have potentially had close contact with someone who has.
+Mone is also on injured reserve with a high-ankle sprain suffered in a loss at Buffalo.
+Going on the reserve/COVID-19 list means Mone either tested positive or was deemed to have potentially had close contact with someone who has.
 Teams do not have to specify the reason.

 Every other NFL team has already placed at least one player on the list, with most teams having had multiple players go on it.
 Seahawks receiver John Ursua briefly went on the list during training camp but was deemed to have had a false positive test.